Do you have to be self-employed to work as a barrister?

 The Government Legal Service (GLS) only has one client: the British government.
 The GLS employs around 2,000 lawyers and trainees to provide legal services across the entire spectrum of its activities, including constitutional issues, tax and human rights.
 The GLS legal trainee scheme is open to aspiring solicitors and barristers and is primarily based in London.
 After making your application (which you must do two years in advance) you’ll be invited to choose the government department in which you’d like to work.

 Pupillages last 12 months and your time will be split between a GLS legal team and a set of external barristers’ chambers.
 After the first six months, pupils are given the opportunity to conduct their own advocacy in court, though applicants interested primarily in advocacy should bear in mind that there are very limited advocacy opportunities within the GLS after pupillage.

 A small number of barristers are employed directly by organisations such as firms of solicitors, large commercial organisations and charities.
 Very few pupillages are available at the employed bar but more opportunities will arise once you are qualified.
 Roles are advertised in the national and specialist legal press.

 Diversity at the employed bar

 There is a more balanced split between male and female practitioners at the employed bar than at the self-employed bar.
-The annual Bar Barometer, published by the Bar Council and Bar Standards Board in March 2014, reports that 54% of employed barristers are male and 46% are female.
-At the self-employed bar, the respective figures are 67% and 33%.
+The statistics published by the Bar Standards Board in 2016 report that 54% of employed barristers are male and 46% are female.
+At the self-employed bar, the respective figures are 66% and 34%.